Rushi123Rushi/CRUD-operation/README.md

 Marked with @Entity
 Has @OneToMany with cascade = CascadeType.ALL for related products Uses @JsonIgnore to avoid infinite recursion in serialization

 Product:

 Marked with @Entity
-Has @ManyToOne with @JoinColumn(name = "category_id", nullable = false), establishing the one-to-many relationship with Category.
+Has @ManyToOne with @JoinColumn(name = "category_id", nullable = false), establishing the one-to-many relationship with Category. ​​
-Now, I'll check the controller methods for CRUD operations and pagination support. ​​

 The CategoryController and ProductController include all necessary CRUD operations: